Soham-Wadekar/the-infinity-journal/system-building/kiwi-ng.md

 Confused at what I did just now?
 Don't worry, the mindfuck is real.
 Basically, what I did was:

 1. Ran Ubuntu on host machine
-2. Started a Docker container with OpenSUSE Leap as its OS
+2. Started a Docker container with openSUSE Leap as its OS
 3. Built a raw image using KIWI
 4. Created a QEMU VM inside the container using the image
-5. Booted another OpenSUSE Leap OS inside the QEMU VM
+5. Booted another openSUSE Leap OS inside the QEMU VM

 Here's a visualization for better understanding: